-Despite his formidable reputation as a deadly gunslinger, Doc Holliday only engaged in eight shootouts during his life, and it has only been verified that he killed two men.
-Still, the smartly dressed ex-dentist from Atlanta had a remarkably fearless attitude toward death and danger, perhaps because he was slowly dying from tuberculosis.
+Despite his formidable reputation as a deadly gunslinger, Doc Holliday only engaged in eight shootouts during his life, and it has been verified that he killed two men.
+Still, the smartly dressed ex-dentist had a remarkably fearless attitude toward death and danger, perhaps because he was slowly dying from tuberculosis.

 In 1879, Holliday settled in Las Vegas, New Mexico, where he opened a saloon with a partner.
 Holliday spent his evenings gambling in the saloon and he seemed determined to stress his health condition by heavy drinking.
 A notorious cad, Holliday also enjoyed the company of the dance hall girls that the partners hired to entertain the customers–which sometimes sparked trouble.